Advise on and analyse the UK government’s financial instruments and transactions

 Executive Director

 Shehroze joined UKGI in September 2021 and currently serves as the organisation’s first Chief Data Officer.
 In this capacity Shehroze is responsible for overseeing the analytical work undertaken by UKGI and identifying opportunities to unlock efficiencies across the organisation by leveraging data and insights.
-In addition, Shehroze is responsible for leading the Portfolio Analysis & Engagement team within the Contingent Liability Central Capability.
+In addition, Shehroze is responsible for leading the Portfolio Analysis & Engagement team within the Financial Instruments and Transactions Advisory Group (FInTAG).
 As part of this he has led work to aggregate contingent liability data from across government and drive data-driven decision making to improve risk management.
 Prior to joining UKGI, Shehroze lead an analytical unit within the Infrastructure and Projects Authority to bring together government’s £650bn National Infrastructure and Construction Pipeline, advise on the delivery of major government projects and programmes as well as inform decision making around fiscal events.

 Alexander Richarz